Masterpiece Stories

 Carus did not rely on the deep shadows found in Friedrich’s paintings to achieve his psychological element.
 He relied on the stark isolation of figures and their composition implications.
 The woman in black is not shrouded in physical mystery, but she is shrouded in metaphysical mystery.
 Why is she here?
 What is she thinking?
 How is she feeling?
 Viewing Woman on the Balcony is like tasting expensive French vanilla ice cream.
 At first, it appears deceptively simple.
 However, there is a delicious complexity to be savored.

-Carl Gustav Carus: Carl Gustav Carus, Woman on the Balcony, 1824, oil on canvas, Galerie Neue Meister, Dresden, Germany.
+Carl Gustav Carus: Carl Gustav Carus, Woman on the Balcony, 1824, Galerie Neue Meister, Dresden, Germany.
 Detail.

 Carl Gustav Carus, Woman on the Balcony, 1824, Galerie Neue Meister, Dresden, Germany.
 Detail.